thosgood/this-weeks-finds/markdown/151-200/week188.md

                                   \ /
                            x   x   o   x   x

 But these shapes are famous!
-They\'re usually drawn like this:
+They're usually drawn like this:

               ---------------
              |       |       |